genepi/ngs-class/README.md

 # Next generation sequencing and nanopore sequencing: From wet lab and data processing to final interpretation

-This repository includes all necessary course information.
+## Goal
+Basic knowledge in both (a) genetics and (b) computer science/bioinformatics is needed to run genetic analyses and interpret results.
+The goal of this course is to give students insights in both areas (by two researchers with different background) and presenting students a blueprint for large-scale studies.

+## Lecturer
-- Stefan Coassin (stefan.coassin@i-med.ac.at) and Sebastian Schoenherr (sebastian.schoenherr@i-med.ac.at)
+- Stefan Coassin (stefan.coassin@i-med.ac.at), Medical University of Innsbruck, Division of Genetic Epidemiology
-- Medical University of Innsbruck, Division of Genetic Epidemiology
+- Sebastian Schoenherr (sebastian.schoenherr@i-med.ac.at), Medical University of Innsbruck, Division of Genetic Epidemiology
-- Official information can be found [here](https://inside.i-med.ac.at/online/wbLv.wbShowLVDetail?pStpSpNr=857962).
+- Official course information can be found [here](https://inside.i-med.ac.at/online/wbLv.wbShowLVDetail?pStpSpNr=857962).

-## Overall
+## Timetable

 ### Day 1 12:00 - 16:45
 * General Introduction [Stefan, Seb]